yachty66/Bachelorthesis/README.md

     - [ ] remove in dataset each row where duplicates side by side
     - [ ] aggregate numbers and drop O function
     - [ ] make a test run with old and new format and check if metric values are the same
+- [ ] drop each row in dataset where ";" appears because than i can make sure that my method works.
 - [ ] test if i can load the model
 - [ ] next steps